 Can I stay in my residence hall to complete the virtual portions of orientation?

-You are also encouraged to complete virtual portions of the program at designated outdoor areas compliant with social distancing and mask guidance.
-However, you can stay in your residence hall until the noon check out time on Day 2.
+You are encouraged to complete virtual portions of the program at designated outdoor areas compliant with health and safety guidance.
+However, you can stay in your residence hall until the check out time on Day 2.
 You are not able to extend your stay an additional night.

 What computer equipment is recommended for hybrid orientation?